 For this post, I used about one-and-a-half pounds of eggplant.
 Instead of one large, it’s better to choose two smaller eggplants that are on the narrow side.
 That works best when layering the sautéed slices on the lasagna sheets.

-You’ll be decreasing the moisture and bitterness of the eggplant by placing the slices in a single layer between sheets of paper toweling.
+You can decrease the moisture and bitterness of the eggplant by placing the slices in a single layer between sheets of paper toweling.
 Give each slice a generous sprinkling of salt before covering.
 After about thirty minutes, you’ll notice quite a bit of moisture on the towels.

 While the eggplant is hangin’ out, it’s a good time to cook the lasagna noodles.
 Once they are very al dente, arrange them in a single layer on some parchment paper so that they don’t stick together.

 For this recipe, I highly recommend Bionaturae Organic Lasagna.
 Each 12-ounce package contains sixteen sheets, which is the amount needed.
 This pasta is imported from Italy and is guaranteed to be non-GMO.
+And not a hint of toxic Glyphosate.

 Another thing to consider when choosing your pasta …be sure the lasagna sheets have the “wavy edges” in order to achieve the look of the finished dish pictured here.